John Woodcock, Baron Walney: Personal life

 Woodcock was married to Mandy Telford, former President of the National Union of Students.
 They have two daughters.
 The couple separated in late 2014.

-Woodcock began a relationship with the journalist Isabel Hardman in summer 2016.
+Woodcock began a relationship with the journalist and assistant editor of The Spectator, Isabel Hardman in summer 2016.
 In November 2019, Woodcock announced Hardman was pregnant; she gave birth to their son on 12 May 2020.
 The couple married on 30 July 2021 in a small ceremony at Barrow-in-Furness's registry office.